facebookresearch/nuanced/CONTRIBUTING.md

 outlined on that page and do not file a public issue.

 ## Coding Style
-* 4 spaces for indentation rather than tabs
+* 2 spaces for indentation rather than tabs
-* 120 character line length
+* 80 character line length
+* ...

 ## License
-By contributing to this project, you agree that your contributions will be licensed under the LICENSE file in the root directory of this source tree.
+By contributing to NUANCED, you agree that your contributions will be licensed under the LICENSE file in the root directory of this source tree.